 - Participation in a relevant presentation such as with your practice.

 Dentists must maintain documentation of the training completed.
 Dentists are responsible for ensuring that the training they complete is in compliance with the requirements of the rule.
 The Dental Board will not provide a list of courses or advanced approval for materials.
-The CDA plans to make a list of training resources that may help fulfill the training requirements available to members in coming weeks.
+Explore this list of training resources that may help fulfill the training requirements.

 Opioid training may not be counted toward the 30 bi-annual continuing education credits required to renew a dental license unless the course also meets all requirements for CE credits (as outlined in Dental Board Rule 1.3 (G) – primarily that the course is ADA CERP, AGD PACE, AMA Category 1 or CODA recognized).
 If a given training would qualify for CE credit if taken independently and also addresses at least one of the four topical areas above, it may be counted for both CE credit and to satisfy the opioid training requirement.